vuesence/vue-faq/docs/en/vue-webapp/guidelines.md

 - Integrating certain functionality that uses a third-party library (e.g. toaster or modal window) should be done through a wrapper, so that it would be easy for the developer to change the specific package that implements the functionality if desired.

-- For the scaffolded web application uses **TypeScript**, but it is possible to continue developing the application in pure JavaScript.
+- The scaffolded web application uses **TypeScript**, but it is possible to continue developing the application in pure JavaScript.

 - Vite is used as the builder.